GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 {% Video src="video/8WbTDNrhLsU0El80frMBGE4eMCD3/Gz1w0Gey1XerN86sIF01.mp4", autoplay=true, muted=true, playsinline=true, loop=true %}

 So how does this work?
 The first step is to make the file types my application can handle known to the operating system.
-I do this in a new field called `file_handlers` in the Web App Manifest.
+I do this in a new field called `file_handlers` in the web app manifest.
 Its value is an array of objects with an action and an `accept` property.
 The action determines the URL path the operating system launches your app at and the accept object are key value pairs of MIME types and the associated file extensions.